Sjeon1/HAADF_Atom_Detection/README.md

-This repository contains simplified software used to write a paper Aberration-Corrected STEM to Determine the Surface Coverage and Distribution of Immobilized Molecular Complexes https://chemrxiv.org/engage/chemrxiv/article-details/65491d5dc573f893f1eecd85
+This repository contains software used to write a paper Aberration-Corrected STEM to Determine the Surface Coverage and Distribution of Immobilized Molecular Complexes https://chemrxiv.org/engage/chemrxiv/article-details/65491d5dc573f893f1eecd85